bartol/bartol.dev/s/zsh/expand_pattern.md

----
-title: Expand file names with pattern
+# Expand file names with pattern
-date: 2019-10-25
-tags:
-  - terminal
-  - til
----

-I have just randomly discovered this awesome feature, so I figured out I'll share it.
-You can tab complete filename with `*` in it.
-It can also complete multiple filenames.
-For a quick example let's say you have `index.html`, `index.js` and `main.js` files in directory.

 ```bash
 some_command *.js